 Real-time weather – Knowledge of real-time weather conditions (rain, ice, snow, temperature) along an anticipated route can help a traveler (a potential motorist, transit user, pedestrian or bicyclist) determine whether to reschedule or postpone the trip, or take an alternate route or mode.
 This application includes continuously collecting weather-related probe data generated by probe vehicles, analyze, and integrate those observations with weather data from traditional weather information sources, and develop highly localized weather and pavement conditions for specific roadways, pathways, and bikeways.
 The role of 802.11ai is to provide a means of disbursing the current and forecasted information via the Internet and personal communication devices at high density user locations where devices will have relatively short dwell times such as rail/transit stations.

-[ref TBD]
+[ref 11-11-0281-00-00ai-proposed-dynamic-mobility-use-cases-for-tgai.docx]